 Smith County, Kansas (Map It) was created on February 26, 1867 (Organized on 1872) from Unorganized Territory.
 The county was named in honor of Maj.
 J. Nelson Smith, 2nd Colorado Cavalry, killed in action at the Battle of the Little Blue, 21 Oct 1864...

 Smith County is bordered by Webster County, Nebraska (northeast), Jewell County (east), Osborne County (south), Rooks County (southwest), Phillips County (west), Franklin County, Nebraska (northwest).

 Smith County Cities and Towns include Smith Center, Kensington, Lebanon, Gaylord, Athol, Cedar.

 A Map of Smith County, Kansas contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Smith County, KS Courthouse

 The following dates indicates what vital, land, probate, and court records are in Smith county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Smith County Clerks Office has Birth Records from 1891-96, Marriage Records from 1872 and Death Records from 1891-96.
 The Register of Deeds shall have custody of and safely keep and preserve all the books, records, deeds, maps, papers and microphotographs deposited or kept in the office of the Register of Deeds.
 The Register of Deeds shall also record or cause to be recorded all deeds, mortgages, maps, instruments and writings authorized by law to be recorded in the office of the Register of Deeds and shall perform all other duties as are required by law.